 It is logical to wonder if the harmful bacteria exist in our own mouths then why don’t they affect every single person.
 The reason behind this is that the harmful microorganisms are only a small proportion of the total microbial population and outnumbered significantly by the health-promoting bacteria.

 If, however, conditions that promote the growth of the disease-causing bacteria emerge then they quickly overpower the health-promoting microorganisms and start causing destruction.
-These conditions include poor oral hygiene, the presence of a systemic disease that reduces the body’s ability fight these harmful bacteria or a genetic condition where the inflammatory response of the body to a small population of harmful microorganism is over-exuberant and eventually self-destructive .
+These conditions include poor oral hygiene, the presence of a systemic disease that reduces the body’s ability fight these harmful bacteria, such as diabetes or a genetic condition where the inflammatory response of the body to a small population of harmful microorganism is over-exuberant and eventually self-destructive .

 Gum disease treatment